 When a tooth is causing severe pain, infection, tooth decay, gum disease, or damage to the other teeth but cannot be repaired, it may be better to remove and replace it.
 If you think you need a tooth extraction, give us a call at Bow Tie Dentist today to schedule a consultation.

 This is why the prevention of oral health problems and tooth damage is so important.
-Extractions should only be used as a last resort when the tooth can no longer be salvaged through restorative treatment or the presence of the tooth is actively worsening your oral health.
+Tooth extractions should only be used as a last resort when the tooth can no longer be salvaged through restorative treatment or the presence of the tooth is actively worsening your oral health.

 There are many different scenarios where this might be the case, including impaction, an infection, gum disease, severe dental trauma, overcrowding, or making room for orthodontic treatment.

-Our wisdom teeth are our third set of permanent molars.
+Our wisdom tooth extractions are our third set of permanent molars.
 We no longer have a functional need for them, now that our jaws have narrowed after adapting to our environment once we began cooking food.
 However, this doesn’t stop these teeth from erupting in our much narrower jaws.

 Many of us no longer have the room to accommodate this extra set of teeth, causing them to become impacted in the gums, where they often cause oral health problems, severe tooth and jaw pain, or damage the surrounding teeth by erupting at an angle.
-If your wisdom teeth are causing you any problems such as pain, sinus problems, repeated infection, or damage to your other teeth, we will need to remove them.
+If your wisdom teeth are causing you any problems such as pain, sinus problems, repeated infection, or damage to your other teeth, you will need a wisdom tooth extraction.

 If your wisdom teeth are impacted, they will need to be surgically removed because an incision is necessary to gain access to the hidden tooth that is trapped partially or entirely behind the gum tissue.
 Impacted wisdom teeth are the most likely to cause oral health problems and pain.
-Surgical extractions are a little more invasive because we need to make an incision before removing the tooth.
+This kind of dental extraction is a little more invasive because we need to make an incision before removing the tooth.
 You will receive stitches and though your gums will heal in just a few weeks, it can take 1 to 3 months to completely heal.

 Palm Harbor dentist Dr. Ramos will examine your teeth to look at the condition of your tooth to determine if an extraction will be necessary.
 X-rays will reveal how your teeth are sitting in the jaw and what type of extraction is necessary for removal.